sermon: Intimacy with Christ (Part Two)

 Given 19-Oct-96; Sermon #260; 79 minutes

-John Ritenbaugh emphasizes that we ought to be devoting considerable time getting to know our prospective bridegroom, like the apostle Paul desiring to conform to Christ in every way before the marriage.
+We ought to devote considerable time to getting to know our prospective bridegroom, like the apostle Paul desiring to conform to Christ in every way before the marriage.
 This challenge becomes extremely complicated because Satan has deliberately designed this world to burn up our precious time, creating an artificial sense of urgency and a perpetual state of discontent, taking something that was formerly simple and making it extremely complicated.
 Following Herbert W. Armstrong's mandate to simplify our lives, we desperately need to redeem the time, seeking the Kingdom of God and conforming to God's personality.

 Turn to Hebrews 12, and I can use this series of verses as a foundation upon which to build this sermon, and a bridge to tie it in with last week.
 Recall that last week I was talking about people neglecting their salvation, and I used the scripture that appears in Hebrews the 2, and we are going to continue in that same theme as we go through the sermon today